orbs-network/posv2-contracts-deployment-migration/README.md

 ## Migrate registered guardians script

 This script initializes the guardian regsitry contract with a list of guardians using the `migrateGuardians()` function.
-It reads registraion events from the previous contract to form a list of guardians to migrate.
+It form the list of guardians to migrate by reads registraion past registration events from the previous contract .

 1. Edit `contract-deployment/migrate-guardians.ts`.
 Modify `PREVIOUS_GUARDIAN_REGISTRATION_CONTRACT_ADDR` and `NEW_GUARDIAN_REGISTRATION_CONTRACT_ADDR` to contain the corresponding contract addresses.